elastos/Elastos.Hive.Swift.SDK/README.md

 ## Summary

-Elastos Hive is a basic service infrastructure that provides decentralised data storage capabilities to applications.
-And Elastos Hive Swift SDK provides a set of Swift APIs for applications to access/store vault data on Hive backend servers.
+Elastos Hive is an essential service infrastructure that provides decentralized data storage capabilities to applications.
+And Elastos Hive Swift SDK provides Swift APIs for applications to access/store vault data on Hive backend servers.

-Elastos Hive currently is under heavy development, and plans to support with the following data objects in the near future:
+Elastos Hive currently is under heavy development and plans to support with the following data objects soon:

 - File storage
 - Database
 - Key-Values
 - Scripting

-Anyway, Elastos Hive will keep practising the promise of users remain in full control of their own data.
+Anyway, Elastos Hive will keep practicing the promise that users remain in total control of their own data.

 ## Build from source